-6.2 Methods of making a request under FOIA

-- 6.2.1 All requests must be made in writing. - 6.2.2 However, the legislation does not oblige the requestor to submit the request on-line and the request is acceptable by post or email.
-The clock (public bodies have 20 working days to respond) will start as soon as the request arrives in the School (and not necessarily from the day the responsible officer receives or reads it).
+- 6.6 Methods of making a request under FOIA and EIR - 6.6.1 All requests must be made in writing. - 6.6.2 However, the legislation does not oblige the requestor to submit the request online and the request is acceptable by post, email, fax. - 6.6.3 The clock (public bodies have 20 working days to respond), will start as soon as the request arrives in the School (and not necessarily from the day the responsible officer receives or reads it).
 This is why it is essential that there is no delay in handling the request and that it is directed to the School Business Manager as soon as possible.
-By doing this there is a reduced risk that the request is missed or delayed. - 6.2.3 Although requests under FOIA cannot be made verbally the legislation permits environmental information made under EIR to be made in this manner either over the phone or in person.
-However wherever possible the applicant should be encouraged to make the request in writing.
+By doing this there is a reduced risk that the request is missed or delayed. - 6.6.4 Although requests under FOIA cannot be made verbally the legislation permits that requests pertaining to environmental information under EIR can be made in this manner, either over the phone or in person.
+However, wherever possible, the applicant should be encouraged to make the request in writing.